flappix/x-dump-alpinejs/README.md

 </body>
 ```

+The header of the dump will contain a label "static".
+By clicking on it the dump refreshs to the most recent state.

 ### limit

 By default the dump is limited to 200 characters.
 Use `limit` attribute to modify this.
 Use `limit="-1"` to print everything.